Theory of In-Plane-Magnetic-Field-Dependent Excitonic Spectra in Atomically Thin Semiconductors: Parameters

 \section{Parameters}

 In \cref{tab:parameters}, we display the parameters used in all analytical (optical spectra) and numerical (Wannier equation) calculations.
 In particular, we use the momentum-dependent model dielectric function from Ref.~\cite{Trolle}, which is fitted to \textit{ab-initio} calculations from the Computational Materials Repository \cite{andersen2015dielectric}, and the screened Coulomb potential derived in Ref.~\cite{deckert2025coherent} in the Wannier equation for the calculation of the excitonic binding energies and wave functions.
 To model the screening effect of the h-BN encapsulation, we fit the respective momentum-dependent dielectric function to \textit{ab-initio} results \cite{latini2015excitons} with static dielectric constant of bulk h-BN $\epsilon_{\text{h-BN},0} = \sqrt{\epsilon_{\text{h-BN},0,\parallel}\epsilon_{\text{h-BN},0,\bot}} = 4.8$ \cite{latini2015excitons}.
 For the light-matter interaction, we use the optical in-plane dielectric constant of h-BN $\epsilon_{\text{h-BN},\infty,\parallel} = 4.87$ \cite{cai2007infrared}.
+The choice of embedding (h-BN within this manuscript) influences -- through its corresponding dielectric constant -- the excitonic binding energies, the excitonic wave functions (and therefore the overlaps and Coulomb enhancement) and the radiative linewidth.